 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.
 Your child is an individual and may have needs or considerations beyond generally accepted practices.
 In determining the recommendations for size and shape of foods, we use the best available scientific information regarding gross, fine, and oral motor development to minimize choking risk.
 The preparation suggestions we offer are for informational purposes only and are not a substitute for child-specific, one-on-one advice from your pediatric medical or health professional or provider.
 It is impossible to fully eliminate all risk of a baby or child choking on any liquid, puree, or food.
 We advise you to follow all safety protocols we suggest to create a safe eating environment and to make educated choices for your child regarding their specific needs.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

 If you feel comfortable with it, offer large cucumber spears with the skin on to make it easy for baby to grab and munch on.
+New eaters closer to 6 months of age are less likely to bite off a piece of the cucumber spear.
 Baby will not likely swallow much, potentially just small amounts of the flesh.
-Alternatively, you can consider cutting the cucumber into long, thin slices, which may yield more intake (but possibly more gagging).
+Starting around 7 months, many babies are more likely to successfully bite pieces off a cucumber spear, so consider cutting the cucumber into long, ruler-thin slices.
 Either way, if baby breaks off a too-big piece, stay calm and give them a chance to work the food forward before intervening.
 You can model how to spit out by sticking out your own tongue while saying “ah” and/or tilt the child forward gently and put your hand underneath the chin to signal that they can spit out the food.
 At this age, babies have built-in reflexes to help keep food forward on the tongue and learning to spit out pieces of food is a critical skill.
 No matter what, refrain from sticking your fingers in your baby’s mouth, which can push food further back into the throat.

-Offer cucumbers cut into long, wide and thin slices with the skin on or off and serve along a food high in protein or fat for a boost of nutrition.
-When baby has developed a pincer grasp, consider offering small bite-size pieces in addition to the long, thin slices for biting practice.
+Offer cucumbers cut into long, wide, flat slices with the skin on or off (either is fine) and serve along a food high in protein or fat for a boost of nutrition.
+When baby has developed a pincer grasp, consider offering cucumber that has been cut into thin rounds.
+Feel free to leave the skin on or remove it, as desired.

-At this age, toddlers are able to pick up cucumbers cut into simple rounds.
+At this age, serve cucumbers cut into thin rounds or bite-sized pieces.
+If you are comfortable with their eating skills, this is also a great time to move back up in size to spears, too.
 Coach the child to take small bites by modeling taking bites yourself in an exaggerated way.
-If you are comfortable with their eating skills, this is also a great time to move back up in size to spears, too.
+Feel free to leave the skin on or remove it, as desired.

 How to prepare cucumbers for toddlers 12 months+